Updated: April 2020

 EGLE subsequently found PFAS foam at several other sites.
 PFAS foam has frequently been found on Van Etten Lake and Cedar Lake in Oscoda near the former Wurtsmith Air Force Base and on Lake Margrethe in Grayling near Camp Grayling.
 It has also been seen and tested on the Thunder Bay River in Alpena; the Rogue River in Rockford near the dam; on the Thornapple River in Grand Rapids; and on the Huron River at several locations.

 EGLE has received reports of foam at various other locations throughout the state.

 What is EGLE doing about PFAS foam?

-EGLE is the first in the nation to use drones equipped with infrared cameras to search for locations where suspected PFAS-contaminated groundwater is seeping into a lake.
-As of November 2018, two drone flights had occurred: one on Lake Margrethe (September 2018), and one on Van Etten Lake (November 2018).
-As of December 2018, the imagery and information gathered from these flights was being interpreted and will be used to determine next steps.
+EGLE was also the first in the nation to use drones equipped with infrared cameras to search for locations where suspected PFAS-contaminated groundwater is seeping into a lake.
+In 2018, two drone flights occurred: one on Lake Margrethe (September 2018), and one on Van Etten Lake (November 2018).
+The drone imagery at Van Ettan was used to determine that contaminated groundwater from the Wurtsmtih Airforce Base was going into Van Ettan Lake, which was confirmed by sampling groundwater seeps.
 Read more about EGLE's use of drones.